luizmellodev/Articulate-DataVisualizationProject/README.md

 ## Este projeto não foi criado por mim, é apenas uma manipulação do projeto original para as necessidades de outro projeto.
 ### This project was not created by me, it's just a manipulation of the original project for the needs of another project.
 Projeto original/Original project: https://github.com/Stanford-Urban-Water-Policy-Innovation/Articulate

+## This project is using Python 3, to use Python in previous versions, convert the code or use the original repository at the end of this document.
 ㅤㅤ ㅤ
 ㅤㅤ ㅤ
 ㅤㅤ ㅤㅤㅤ ㅤ